- Create a Bootstrap Headline

 Now we're several

-elements within each of yourwell
+Nest threebuttonelements within each of yourwelldiv elements.

 - Apply the Default Bootstrap Button Style